Robert-Forrest/GFA/README.md

 ## Instructions

-This repository utilises a number of other packages to process data, train neural networks, evaluate those networks, and visualise predictions.
+The code in this repository utilises a number of other packages to process data, train neural networks, evaluate those networks, and visualise predictions.

 To run this code, execute the following: